 In uncontrolled flooding, every node shares the same message to all its neighbors unconditionally.
 In controlled flooding, each node plays both roles of transmitting or receiving the message.

 Bluetooth Mesh has a message cache that prevents conveying similar messages or messages relayed recently.
-The figure below shows how a Bluetooth mesh network operates.
+The figure above shows how a Bluetooth mesh network operates.